Nerve entrapment on the back of the shoulder blade – Step 1

 50 minutes of each training session

-‘Standing push-ups’.
-Stand with your arms straight and both hands on the wall.
-Slowly bend your arms so that your face is close to the wall.
-Slowly stretch your arms again.
+“Standing push-ups”.
+Stand with your arms outstretched and both hands on the wall.
+Slowly bend your arms so that your face comes close to the wall.
+Slowly straighten your arms again.

-Stand slightly bent over a chair/table.
-Support with your healthy arm.
-Let the training arm hang limply towards the floor.
-Lift your arm/shoulder straight up towards the ceiling by using your shoulder blade muscles.
-You can bend your arm when you lift your shoulder if you find it difficult to engage your shoulder blade muscles.
+Stand leaning slightly over a chair or table.
+Support yourself with your healthy arm.
+Let the arm you are exercising hang loosely towards the floor.
+Lift your arm and shoulder straight up towards the ceiling by using the muscles of your shoulder blade.
+If you find it difficult to engage the muscles of your shoulder blade, you can bend your arm as you lift your shoulder.

-Stand with your arms slightly out to the side and palms facing forwards.
-Bring your shoulder blades together (imagine holding a pencil between your shoulder blades).
+Stand with your arms slightly out to the sides and your palms facing forwards.
+Bring your shoulder blades together (imagine you’re holding a pencil between them).
 Hold the position for 10 seconds.
 Relax for 10 seconds.

-Sit at a table with the elbow of your training arm on a ball.
-Press your elbow down towards the ball in a slow motion for 5 seconds.
+Sit at a table with the elbow of your non-dominant arm resting on a ball.
+Press your elbow down towards the ball in a slow, controlled movement for 5 seconds.
 Relax for 5 seconds.

-Lie on your back with your training arm up towards the ceiling.
-Extend your arm ‘even further’ towards the ceiling so that the shoulder blade lifts off the floor and lower it again.
-The arm should be straight throughout the exercise.
-Avoid twisting in the upper body
+Lie on your back with your working arm raised towards the ceiling.
+Stretch your arm ‘even further’ towards the ceiling so that your shoulder blade lifts off the floor, then lower it again.
+Your arm should remain straight throughout the exercise.
+Avoid twisting your upper body

-Stand up straight with your arms down at your sides.
-Slowly lift both shoulders up towards the ceiling.
-Hold the position for a few seconds and lower your shoulders again.
+Stand up straight with your arms by your sides.
+Slowly lift both shoulders towards the ceiling.
+Hold the position for a few seconds, then lower your shoulders again.

-Stand with your training arm stretched down along your body.
-Slowly bring the arm out to 20 degrees.
-Hold the tension for a few seconds and lower the arm again.
-Then extend your arm to 40 degrees.
-Hold the tension for a few seconds and lower the arm again.
-Finally, extend the arm to 60 degrees.
-Hold the tension for a few seconds and lower the arm again.
+Stand with your arm extended down alongside your body.
+Slowly raise your arm to 20 degrees.
+Hold the position for a few seconds, then lower your arm again.
+Next, raise your arm to 40 degrees.
+Hold the position for a few seconds, then lower your arm again.
+Finally, raise your arm to 60 degrees.
+Hold the position for a few seconds, then lower your arm again.

 Attach an exercise band at table height.
 Kneel at a table with your face towards the exercise band.
-Your shoulder is level with the table on which your upper arm is resting with your palm against the table top.
-Grasp the resistance band with your hand.
-Slowly move your forearm up and backwards to tighten the elastic band.
-Hold the tension for a few seconds and slowly lower your arm back down onto the table.
-The back of the hand faces the ceiling/backwards throughout the exercise.
+Your shoulder should be level with the table, with your upper arm resting on it and your palm facing the tabletop.
+Grasp the band with your hand.
+Slowly move your forearm upwards and backwards so that the band tightens.
+Hold the tension for a few seconds and slowly lower your arm back onto the table.
+The back of your hand should face the ceiling/backwards throughout the exercise.

 Attach an exercise band at table height.
-Kneel at a table with your back against the exercise band.
-Your shoulder is level with the table on which the training upper arm is resting.
-Rotate your upper arm up and backwards.
-Grasp the resistance band with your hand.
-The back of the hand is facing backwards.
-Slowly move your upper arm forwards to tighten the band until your hand is on the table.
-Hold the tension for a few seconds and slowly bring the arm back to the starting position.
-The back of the hand faces the ceiling/backwards throughout the exercise.
+Kneel at a table with your back facing the exercise band.
+Your shoulder should be level with the table, on which your upper arm is resting.
+Rotate your upper arm upwards and backwards.
+Grasp the band with your hand.
+The back of your hand should be facing backwards.
+Slowly move your upper arm forwards so that the band tightens until your hand is on the table.
+Hold the tension for a few seconds and slowly return your arm to the starting position.
+The back of your hand faces the ceiling/backwards throughout the exercise.